akrone-hach/awesome/README.md

 # awesome

 List of Awesome Things.
 I've found them and want to keep track of them.
-I get to practice some [Ontology](https://en.wikipedia.org/wiki/Ontology_(information_science)) in the mean time
+I get to practice some [Ontology](https://en.wikipedia.org/wiki/Ontology_(information_science)) in the mean time.
+I reference a good amount of links I find on [Lobste.rs](https://lobste.rs)

 ## Contents